vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 to the illustrious figure of grace.
 40

-The Daks.in.am¯ urti and iconography ¯
+The Daks.iṇam¯ urti and iconography ¯

 Having thus established the original meaning of Daks.in. ām¯urti, we may proceed to its current iconographic denotation.

-Among the earliest texts that describe the daks.in. ām¯urti in iconographic terms may be the two Upajāti verses that are quoted by Gopinatha Rao, which he ascribed to the Vis.n. udharmottarapurān. a, but which are not found in the printed text of that name.
+Among the earliest texts that describe the daks.in. ām¯urti in iconographic terms may be the two Upajāti verses that are quoted by Gopinatha Rao, which he ascribed to the Vis.ṇudharmottarapurāṇa, but which are not found in the printed text of that name.

 His right (lower) hand shows the (j˜nāna) mudrā and in his (right) upper (hand) he (holds) a white rosary; in his left (lower hand) he is holding a book comprising all the Agamas and more, and with his upper (left hand) he holds the cup with ¯ nectar.